This post about being the new mom in town originally ran in 2020, and in honor of National Friendship Day, we are sharing it again with you!

 I still remember the day I cried while leaving story time at our local library branch.
 I’m grateful that my then 13-month-old didn’t know that I was crying (thank you sunglasses) because her little world was just rocked, and she was oblivious to it (thank you toddlerhood).
 I felt so alone as I left the library that day.
 It felt as if every other parent there had one other friend.
 I felt more alone at that moment than ever before – and I’ve had some pretty lonely days in my life (thank you mental illness and being comfortable as an introvert).
 I’m not sure when it was, but something shifted in my mind.
 I went from my sulking and scrolling through old friends’ feeds and how their lives were untouched to finding my village and turning our house into a home.

 While I dearly miss the South and my family, St. Louis is home, and I dread thinking about the day that may come when we move back home.
-I’m two years into this, and I like to think that I know a little something about how to take on being the new mom in a new town.
+I’m three years into this, and I like to think that I know a little something about how to take on being the new mom in a new town.
 I hope you find that what helped me somehow helps you, too.

 Keep the Faith